THE MUD HOME

 2. Batteries.
 These store the power collected by the panels.
 The more you store, the more you can use when there’s no sun.

+Don't use car batteries!
+They are designed for a totally different job (giving a car engine an oomph of power for a short amount of time).
+You need deep cycle batteries, and they are getting cheaper so that's good news.
 Again you are faced with a choice.
 Lead acid?
 Gel?
 Lithium?
-You can use any of these in your solar system though lithium are the best, but also the most expensive.
+You can use any of these in your solar system though lithium are unquestionably the best at the time of writing, but also the most expensive.
 Read about the pros and cons of each here if you are so disposed.
-Just make sure you're using deep cycle batteries, not car batteries.

 3. Regulator (controller).
 This is the brain of your system.
 If your batteries over-charge or over-drain, their longevity is severely reduced.
 The regulator controls how much your batteries can charge.
 When they reach their optimum limit (preferably about 14 V) the regulator stops power coming in from the panels.